When I was a kid, my father gave me some advice that I've embraced whole-heartedly:

 3) The Corporate Relocation - For $1,750,000 - For those landing in a new city, figuring out the right neighbourhood which complements one's lifestyle can be overwhelming.
 Fortunately, having lived in Toronto for over 30 years (in 15 residences!) and having my handy History Degree centred on Toronto equips me to guide new residents expertly.
 These Buyers are in the $1mil to $2mil range.

-4) Building The Investment Property Portfolio - For $876,100 - Several of my Buyers have been pro-actively purchasing an income property(ies) in the central core so their children will have accommodations when it's time for them to attend university (dovercourt).
+4) Building The Investment Property Portfolio - For $876,100 - Several of my Buyers have been pro-actively purchasing an income property(ies) in the central core so their children will have accommodations when it's time for them to attend university.
 These are typically multi-unit dwellings with cap rates of around 3 to 4%.
-These properties vary in price based on size and income, but range from $800k to $2mil.
+These properties vary in price based on size and income but range from $800k to $2mil.

-5) The Downscaling Boomer - For $1,485,000 - Lately, I've been assisting clients moving from their North Toronto family homes as they transition into the next chapter of their lives with smaller luxe properties which are more centrally located, in proximity the subway, shops and cultural amenities.
-The focus is on accessibility - whether that be by bike or walking - as well as being able to stroll home from a five star restaurant.
+5) The Downscaling Boomer - For $1,485,000 - Lately, I've been assisting clients moving from their North Toronto family homes as they transition into the next chapter of their lives with smaller luxe properties that are more centrally located, in proximity to the subway, shops, and cultural amenities.
+The focus is on accessibility - whether that be by bike or walking - as well as being able to stroll home from a five-star restaurant.
 These clients are selling in the $2mil+ range and downscaling into the $1.4-$2mil range.

 8) Guiding Clients On Staying In Their Existing Residence - As the costs of buying and selling have skyrocketed - including our nasty Double Land Transfer Taxes - I offer advice on the merit of not moving!
-My design and urban planning background serves identifying a property's current and future highest and best use, along with ways to optimize resale value.
+My design and urban planning background serve to identify a property's current and future highest and best use, along with ways to optimize resale value.
 If you're considering a renovation or addition, I welcome offering my insights.
-In fact, you may want to check out my Tales From Tennis Crescent blog which shares my own efforts to renovate and expland my 1960s purpose built duplex (which is currently fraught with challenges!)
+In fact, you may want to check out my Tales From Tennis Crescent blog which shares my own efforts to renovate and expand my 1960s purpose-built duplex (which is currently fraught with challenges!)

 And from my Dear Urbaneer series --> Dear Urbaneer: Why Is The Toronto Real Estate Market So Hot?